-Please note that this guide is provided for general information only and is not intended as individual medical or legal advice.
+Please note that this information is provided for general information only and is not intended as individual medical or legal advice.
 Hepatitis Australia encourages all readers to seek independent advice before making any decisions based on the information provided here.

 This brief factsheet provides an overview of peoples' rights and responsibilities when living with hepatitis B or hepatitis C. Read more